 - Accessory Dwelling—Refer to Accessory Dwelling Permit for information about the permitting requirements and review process

-- Fence/Retaining Wall
+- Fence/Retaining Wall or Wall

 - Finishing a Basement—Refer to Residential Building Permit for information about the permitting requirements and review process.
 Refer to Residential Interior Alteration for submission requirements